codewars/docs/content/languages/python/authoring/index.md

 ~~~
 ```

-For details, see reference pages on [sequential code blocks](/references/markdown/extensions/#sequential-code-blocks) and [language conditional rendering](/references/markdown/extensions/#conditional-rendering).

 ## Tasks and Requirements

-Some concepts available in Python do not translate well into other languages, and should be avoided if possible:
+Some language constructs and features available in Python do not translate well into other languages, and should be avoided if possible:
-- Mixed return types (_"Return result, or string 'Error' if no result can be found."_).
+- Dynamic typig (ab)used in not recommended ways, for example mixed return types (_"Return result, or string 'Error' if no result can be found."_).

 Some kata should not be translated into Python, because it can be difficult to keep their initial idea:
-- Python standard library is very rich and has many utilities available  (for example, `itertools`, combinatorics functions, `numpy`), so some requirements become very easy,
+- Python standard library is very rich and has many utilities available  (for example, `itertools`, combinatorics functions, `numpy`), so some requirements become very easy to implement, not matching the rank of the kata,
 - Python supports big integers natively, so kata which rely on implementation of arbitrary precision integer arithmetic become trivial in Python.